Deborah Hersman

 Deborah A.P.
 Hersman (born May 7, 1970) is a former board member of the U.S. National Transportation Safety Board who served as its 12th chairman.
 She completed two terms as chairman and was confirmed by the U.S. Senate on October 16, 2013, for a third term.
 On March 11, 2014, she announced she would join the National Safety Council as its president and CEO.
-She is currently the chief safety officer at Waymo.
+She is the former chief safety officer at Waymo.

 Personal life

 She is the eldest daughter of retired Air Force Brig.
 Gen. Walter C Hersman, who served as a fighter pilot and test pilot.
 She has two sisters.
 She was born in California and lived with her family in places such as Amman, Jordan, Madrid, Spain, as well as Woodbridge, England and numerous states.
 She attended 4 different high schools.
 By the time she turned 17, the Hersmans had settled in Northern Virginia where she attended Chantilly High School.

 She was a student pilot and soloed but did not complete her training.

 She earned a commercial driver license (with passenger, school bus, and air brake endorsements) and has a motorcycle endorsement.

 In 1992, she earned Bachelor of Arts degrees in Political Science and International Studies from Virginia Tech.
 In 2000, she earned an M.S. in Conflict Analysis and Resolution from George Mason University.
 Hersman is married to her high school sweetheart and former Virginia Tech classmate, Niel Plummer.
 They have three sons.